eliona-smart-building-assistant/microsoft-365-app/README.md

 ### Database tables ###

 The app requires configuration data that remains in the database.
-To do this, the app creates its own database schema `ms_graph` during initialization.
+To do this, the app creates its own database schema `microsoft_365` during initialization.
 To modify and handle the configuration data the app provides an API access.
-Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/ms-graph-app/develop/openapi.yaml) how the configuration tables should be used.
+Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/microsoft-365-app/develop/openapi.yaml) how the configuration tables should be used.

 **Generation**: to generate access method to database see Generation section below.